 We spent the afternoon shopping on King Street and mead tasting at the Savannah Bee Company.
 To finish our day or touristy-goodness, we rode a horse drawn carriage around the city.
 I highly recommend Old South Carriage Company.
 Our tour guide was personable and full of fun facts about the area.
 We felt fortunate to have walked most of the streets the tour brought us down.
 It helped us understand where we had been.

 We finished the day watching the sunset at Waterfront Park and dinner at Minero Restaurant.
-Just as I had read, they were quite knowledable when it came to gluten free options.
-Our favorite menu item was our appetizer of guacomole and warm corn chips.
+Just as I had read, they were quite knowledgeable when it came to gluten free options.
+Our favorite menu item was our appetizer of guacamole and warm corn chips.

 As you can see, three days in Charleston is plenty of time to experience a majority of the tourist sights.
 We still have a few more things to see on our list.
 However, the next time we visit, we’ll be spending most of our time eating.
 Charleston is one of the first cities I’ve visited where I never had to worry about where I would be able to eat next.
 That very fact makes it a perfect vacation spot.